 Insomnia and interrupted sleep cycles are common concerns many menopausal women share.
 Insomnia can both cause and exacerbate fatigue.
 It is a kind of “catch-22” situation.
 If you were sleeping well, you wouldn’t be fatigued; and if it weren’t for the fatigue, you would sleep better.

 The specifics of the human sleep cycle are complex.
 It’s possible to sleep for hours and not get the “right kind” of sleep.
 It’s possible to sleep for short amounts of time and wake up feeling bright and refreshed.
 Women suffering from menopause-related fatigue may not feel energetic regardless of how much or how little sleep they got.
 There are some things you can do about it, though.

-* Make sure you are getting the proper nutrition-the body has to be feed to work as it should
+* Make sure you are getting the proper nutrition-the body has to be fed to work as it should.

 * Maintain a good personal schedule.
 The more you can keep to a schedule, the better you will rest at night.

-* Take steps to reduce stress in your daily life by making a list of things that decrease your stress and follow through with alleviating all you an
+* Take steps to reduce stress in your daily life by making a list of things that decrease your stress and follow through with alleviating all you can.

 Remember if you are following all the rules of good health and you remain fatigued you should see your doctor.